redhadron/lifeline-dv/README.md

 I'll add instructions if anyone is interested!

 Todo:
 -add validate method to engine.
 -create engine block.
 -split burn into burn and _burn.
+-add tests.
+-add burn time calculations.
+Done:
 -use the same format for resources in all arguments.
--add tests.